Men shave heads in support of boy fighting cancer

 Yet again, average working Americans languish in limbo because Congress can’t make up its mind.

-— Cristina Janney for The McPherson Sentinel Editorial Board
+Page 2 of 2 - — Cristina Janney for The McPherson Sentinel Editorial Board